-From here we continue to the village of Cayambe, in order to search for a local delicacy, the famous “bizcochos” biscuits made by locals.
+From here we continue to the village of Cayambe, to search for a local delicacy, the famous “bizcochos” biscuits made by locals.
 Try this local snack along with fresh cheese.

-After the market, we will return to the Hacienda so we can enjoy the gardens and surroundings, and a delicous dinner.
+After the market, we will return to the Hacienda, so we can enjoy the gardens and surroundings, and have a delicious dinner.
 Overnight. (-/L/D)

 DAY 2: Weavers, yagchas & Afro Ecuadorian Village

-We will continue north along several villages such as Iluman, known by the felt hat making and the local healers or “yagchas” to reach San Antonio de Ibarra, a village devoted to perhaps the best wood carving work in Ecuador.
-There you can visit a workshop of a local artist.
-Only a few minutes north we will reach an Hacienda, a former Jesuit property converted into a comfortable resort.
-Check in and lunch.
-In the afternoon, we will head north for a totally unexpected community-the Afro Ecuadorian village of Santa Catalina de Salinas where we will learn about the history and traditions.
+We will continue north along several villages such as Iluman, known for the felt hat making and the local healers or “yagchas” to reach San Antonio de Ibarra, a village devoted to perhaps the best woodcarving work in Ecuador.
+There you can visit a workshop by a local artist.
+Only a few minutes north, we will reach a Hacienda, a former Jesuit property converted into a comfortable resort.
+Check-in and lunch.
+In the afternoon, we will head north for an unexpected community-the Afro Ecuadorian village of Santa Catalina de Salinas, where we will learn about the history and traditions.
 On the way back, we stop at the city of Ibarra to try the local handmade fruit ice cream.

 DAY 3: Andean Condor Rescue Center

-Return to Hacienda house and enjoy some time to visit this unique house followed by a great dinner and a comforting night rest.
+Return to Hacienda house and enjoy some time to visit this unique house followed by a great dinner and a comforting night’s rest.
 (B/L/D)

-After this visit we continue to a traditional restuarant, where we will enjoy a nice lunch.
+After this visit, we continue to a traditional restaurant, where we will enjoy a nice lunch.
 In the afternoon, return to Quito.
 (B/L/-)

 DAY 1: Quitsato & Horseback Riding

-Departing from Quito north on the Pan-American Highway we will cross the dry valley of Guayllabamba and from there we shall reach the fertile valley of Cayambe; our first stop will be where the road crosses the Equator and will visit the site of Quitsato, an independent project which proposes a innovative view of the Equator.
-From this point we shall continue on to the province of Imbabura to reach an Hacienda located on the surroundings of San Pablo Lake.
-After checking in we visit a neighboring rose plantation and learn about this blooming industry.
+Departing from Quito north on the Pan-American Highway we will cross the dry valley of Guayllabamba and from there we shall reach the fertile valley of Cayambe; our first stop will be where the road crosses the Equator and will visit the site of Quitsato, an independent project which proposes an innovative view of the Equator.
+From this point, we shall continue on to the province of Imbabura to reach a Hacienda located in the surroundings of San Pablo Lake.
+After checking in, we visit a neighboring rose plantation and learn about this booming industry.
 Return to Hacienda for lunch.

-After a short rest we will have the options of a light horseback ride on this scenic countryside.
-Return to hacienda for dinner and a good and cozy fireplace.
+After a short rest, we will have the option of a light horseback ride in this scenic countryside.
+Return to the hacienda for dinner and a good and cozy fireplace.
 Overnight. (-/L/D)

 DAY 2: Imbabura Volcano & Handicrafts Workshop

-After a good breakfast we start our half day hike towards the eastern flank of Imbabura volcano across fertile farmlands on old cobblestoned roads and different trails to reach the pass of the valley of Angochahua at 10.000 feet above sea level.
+After a good breakfast, we start our half-day hike towards the eastern flank of Imbabura volcano across fertile farmlands on old cobblestoned roads and different trails to reach the pass of the valley of Angochahua at 10,000 feet (ca. 3 km) above sea level.
 Box lunch will be enjoyed along the way.
-After this, we will descend into the valley to reach the community of Zuleta, well known by the hand embroidery.
+After this, we will descend into the valley to reach the community of Zuleta, well known for its hand embroidery.
 Visit a local workshop and learn about this crafting tradition.

 DAY 3: Train & Afro Ecuadorian Village